purpleidea/mgmt/docs/function-guide.md

 // you must register your functions in init when the program starts up func init() {
-	// Example function that squares an int and prints out answer as an str.
+	// Example function that squares an int and prints out the answer as a str.
 	Register("talkingsquare", &types.FuncValue{
 		T: types.NewType("func(a int) str"), // declare the signature
 		V: func(input []types.Value) (types.Value, error) {